AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 -----------------------

 The CRUD methods encapsulate the Qi REST API.
-Each call consists of an HTTP request with a specific URL and HTTP method.
+Each call consists of an HTTP request along with a specific URL and HTTP method.
 The URL is the server plus the extension specific to the call.
-Like all REST APIs, the Qi REST API maps HTTP methods to CRUD like this:
+Like all REST APIs, the Qi REST API maps HTTP methods to CRUD as in the following table:

 +---------------+------------------+--------------------+
 | HTTP Method   | CRUD Operation   | Content Found In   |